mamonraab/violance-detection-in-video-with-pytroch/README.md

 that's it now all done  ,
-I've created a Rest API   with a trained model  you can find it  at this URL https://github.com/mamonraab/violance-detection-in-video-with-pytroch/tree/main/flaskapp

-the flask files are (web-fight.py  , mamonfight22.py)
+I've created a Rest API   with a trained model  you can find it  at this URL https://github.com/mamonraab/violance-detection-in-video-with-pytroch/tree/main/flaskapp the pre-trained wights can be downloaded from this url  https://drive.google.com/file/d/1kk_k8frDLuf3YNLKTjx0MiFhnOBt9NV0/view?usp=sharing the flask files are (web-fight.py  , mamonfight22.py)
 and i make a client example which send the video file to the desired api point  the client in (client.py )